Parking orbit

 A parking orbit is a temporary orbit used during the launch of a spacecraft.
-A launch vehicle boosts into the parking orbit, then coasts for a while, then fires again to enter the final desired trajectory.
-The alternative to a parking orbit is direct injection, where the rocket fires continuously (except during staging) until its fuel is exhausted, ending with the payload on the final trajectory.
-The technology was first used by the Soviet Venera 1 mission to Venus.
+A launch vehicle follows a trajectory to the parking orbit, then coasts for a while, then engines fire again to enter the final desired trajectory.

+An alternative trajectory that is used on some missions is direct injection, where the rocket fires continuously (except during staging) until its fuel is exhausted, ending with the payload on the final trajectory.
+This technique was first used by the Soviet Venera 1 mission to Venus in 1961.

 Reasons for use

 Geostationary spacecraft

 Geostationary spacecraft require an orbit in the plane of the equator.
 Getting there requires a geostationary transfer orbit with an apogee directly above the equator.
 Unless the launch site itself is quite close to the equator, it requires an impractically large amount of fuel to launch a spacecraft directly into such an orbit.
 Instead, the craft is placed with an upper stage in an inclined parking orbit.
 When the craft crosses the equator, the upper stage is fired to raise the spacecraft's apogee to geostationary altitude (and often reduce the inclination of the transfer orbit, as well).
 Finally, a circularization burn is required to raise the perigee to the same altitude and remove any remaining inclination.